adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-make-purchase.md

 />
 </Zoom>

-7. In the **Set Actions Arguments** section, choose `getPaywallProductsResult` variable.
+7. In the **Set Actions Arguments** section, choose `getPaywallProductsResult` variable created earlier.
-8. Fill in other fields as listed below.
+8. Fill in the fields as follows:

 	  | Parameter | Value |
 	  |--------------------------|----------|